 Some of my char cloth batches turn out great.
 Others barely catch a spark.
 What’s the deal?

 A lot of people will blame this on the type of cloth used.
-However, the real issue is probably that oxygen is getting to your char cloth, or to part of the cloth.
+However, the real issue is probably oxygen getting to your char cloth or part of the cloth.

 If even part of the cloth gets combusted instead of charred, it won’t hold a spark.
-So, you will be able to ignite parts of the cloth and the spark will just peter out as it reaches the combusted parts.
+So, you will be able to ignite parts of the cloth, and the spark will peter out as it reaches the combusted parts.

 Do I have to poke a hole in the tin to make char cloth?

-No – it is possible to make a char cloth in a closed vessel.
-However, it’s a lot harder to tell when it is done cooking.
+No – it is possible to make char cloth in a closed vessel.
+However, it’s much harder to tell when it is done cooking.

-Also, if you are using an Altoids tin and don’t poke a hole in it, the pressure from the hot gasses will cause the lid to pop open.
-You could push the lid back down with a stick, but too much oxygen might have reached the cloth already.
+Also, if you use an Altoids tin and don’t poke a hole in it, the pressure from the hot gasses will cause the lid to open.
+You could push the lid down with a stick, but too much oxygen might have already reached the cloth.

 How should I store my char cloth?

-If you used a mint tin to make your char cloth, you can store it in the same tin.
+If you used a mint tin to make your char cloth, you could store it in the same tin.
 Just use a piece of wax (from a melted candle) to plug the hole.